Jellycat

 Jellycat Slackajack Monkey soft toy

 In June 2025, Jellycat stopped supplying to approximately 100 independent shops in the United Kingdom, citing its "brand elevation strategy".
-The change affected longstanding stockists, including shops which had sold Jellycat products for over twenty years, and were told that the decision was "final" and that they would be unable to appeal it.
-Another group of shop owners were permitted to continue stocking Jellycat products but would no longer be allowed to display a sticker in their shop window stating they were an "Official Jellycat Stockist".[9]
+The change affected longstanding stockists including shops which had sold Jellycat products for over twenty years, and were told that the decision was "final" and that they would be unable to appeal.
+Another group of store owners were permitted to continue stocking Jellycat products but no longer were allowed to display a sticker in their shop window saying they were an "Official Jellycat Stockist".[9]

-Jellycat owned retail locations are present in many cities, including the Jellycat Diner Experience at FAO Schwarz in New York.[10]
-A Chicago location opened in late 2025,[11] and in the same year, Jellycat opened a temporary experience called the Jellycat Ski Club, open for two months in Los Angeles, where exclusive merchandise was available for sale.[12]
+As of 2025, Jellycat-owned retail locations are present in many American cities, including the Jellycat Diner Experience at FAO Schwarz in Midtown Manhattan, New York.[10]
+A Chicago location opened in late 2025,[11] and also in 2025 Jellycat opened the Jellycat Ski Club, a temporary experience for two months in Los Angeles where exclusive merchandise was available for sale.[12]

 Reception

-A Guinness World Records title was issued to British teenager Hope Roberts in early 2026 for her Jellycat collection of 877 items.[21]
+A Guinness World Records title was given to teenager Hope Roberts from Bedford, England in early 2026 for her Jellycat collection of 877 items.[22]

 References